 Tracing its beginning back to 1962, Utah State’s University Museum of Anthropology offers its students the possibility of earning a Museum Studies Certificate, a training which could lead not only into museum work but also zoos, national parks, and libraries.
 Several public outreach programs are offered, including Family First Saturdays (every first Saturday of the month).
 Here families can come and learn about a new culture through dancing, listening to music, eating authentic food, and lots of crafts (ages 3-12 and all those young at heart).
 Also, check out the Bilingual Program and Teaching Trunks.

 Providence, Rhode Island

 The Haffenreffer helps the whole university community and public reflect on culture and the material world through exhibits, public lectures, and performances.
-The collection was donated to Brown in 1955 from the Haffenreffer family, who had an intense interest in Native American artifacts.
+The collection was donated to Brown in 1955 by the Haffenreffer family, who had an intense interest in Native American artifacts.
 This donation was the University’s impetus for founding an anthropology department.
 The Circumpolar Laboratory is a particular focus of research activity at the museum.
-Think Like an Archaeologist Program is offered for public school students, and the Culture CaraVan takes the museum into local schools.
+Think Like an Archaeologist Program is offered for public school students, and the Culture CaraVan takes the museum to local schools.

 8. California State University-Chico Valene L. Smith Museum of Anthropology

 Smith Museum of Anthropology is the teaching facility for students enrolled in the Museum Studies program.
 These studies are available as an undergraduate certificate or a master’s degree with an anthropology concentration, with students designing and installing exhibitions themselves.
 But the public also benefits from the museum with creative kids’ programs like Night at the Museum and Museum-in-a-Box.

 7. University of New Mexico Maxwell Museum of Anthropology